jarviscanada/jarvis_data_eng_YannickBeriault/springboot/README.md

       them without having to know what they are, since every DAO instantiate its own version of the Util.
 The DAOs only need to implement the logic that is specific to them, which is often not than many methods;
       - The AccountDao extends JdbcCrudDao and is responsible for interacting with the account database table;
-      - The MarketDataDao is different, has it does not extends JdbcCrudDao and is responsible for the interactions with the IEX cloud and the creation of IexQuote objects through calls to IexQuoteUtil.
+      - The MarketDataDao is different, as it does not extends JdbcCrudDao and is responsible for the interactions with the IEX cloud and the creation of IexQuote objects through calls to IexQuoteUtil.
 The IexQuote object is a temporary object meant to hold the information for the creation of an actual Quote object (this differentiation might help a lot with further development of the app);